-You can walk from Waterloo to Southwark along the South Bank but if you’re pressed for time and are keen to see the contemporary art gallery Tate Modern, Southwark is the station you need – simply follow the orange lampposts and you’ll be there in less than 10 minutes.
+You can walk from Waterloo to Southwark along the South Bank.
+If you’re pressed for time and are keen to see the contemporary art gallery Tate Modern, Southwark is the station you need — simply follow the orange lampposts and you’ll be there in less than 10 minutes.

-Based in the former Bankside Power Station, Tate Modern recently underwent a big extension and now boasts an impressive viewing level, meaning you can enjoy both breath-taking 360° views of London and plenty of modern art.
+Based in the former Bankside Power Station, Tate Modern boasts an impressive viewing level, where you can enjoy both breath-taking 360° views of London and plenty of modern art.

 South of the River

 Yes, there is indeed a London Bridge when you come outside one of London Bridge Station’s many exits – but the Shard is also right next to the station.
 After something a little more historical?
 You’re an 11-minute walk away from the iconic Tower Bridge.
-London Bridge is also next to the wonderful Borough Market; one of the oldest and largest food markets in London.
-In the mood for some top-notch Spanish food and tapas?
-Celebrated Spanish chef José Pizarro’s two restaurants, José (a cosy tapas and sherry bar) and Pizarro (a bigger space with bigger dishes), are less than a 10-minute walk away from the station.
+London Bridge is also next to the wonderful Borough Market, one of the oldest and largest food markets in London.
 If you fancy doing something artsy, visit White Cube Gallery’s second venue or the Fashion and Textile Museum.